mlettini/matthewlettini.me/src/posts/2013/in-defense-of-rem-units.md

   - development
 ---

-This post was originally written for [Harvest’s Tech Time developer blog](http://techtime.getharvest.com/blog/in-defense-of-rem-units).
+> This post was originally written for [Harvest’s Tech Time developer blog](http://techtime.getharvest.com/blog/in-defense-of-rem-units) back in 2013.
 Some of what’s written here hasn’t aged well, but I still use rem units and you should too!

----

 Over the past couple weeks, I’ve had the opportunity to design and build [Harvest’s 2012 Year In Work](http://getharvest.com/2012-year-in-work?utm_source=techtime), which afforded me a chance to try out something new: the **rem unit** of measurement.